NFL on CBS: Usage of Nickelodeon

 The New Orleans Saints-Chicago Bears playoff game on January 10, 2021, as it was broadcast on CBS, was called by their lead commentary team of Jim Nantz (play-by-play) and Tony Romo (color).
 Due to COVID-19 protocols (which had also caused him to miss the previous week's game), Romo worked remotely.
 Nantz, as well as reporters Jay Feely and Tracy Wolfson, were present on-site in New Orleans.

 In the lead-up to Super Bowl LV, Nickelodeon aired further programming previewing the game, while CBS added classic Nick elements such as green slime to segments of its Super Bowl broadcast.

-Following the success of the 2021 Wild Card game, the NFL extended its partnership with Nickelodeon by allowing them rights to another Wild Card game in January 2022, with Eagle, Burleson, and Green returning to call the game, plus a weekly highlights show hosted by Burleson with Tyler Perry's Young Dylan star Dylan Gilmer, who would replace Lumpkin as sideline reporter.
-A regular-season game was added for 2022, in which a game between the Denver Broncos and defending Super Bowl champion Los Angeles Rams will be part of the NFL's Christmas Day slate.
+Following the success of the 2021 Wild Card game, the NFL extended its partnership with Nickelodeon by allowing them rights to another Wild Card game in January 2022, the San Francisco 49ers against the Dallas Cowboys.
+Eagle, Burleson, and Green returned to call the game, plus a weekly highlights show hosted by Burleson with Tyler Perry's Young Dylan star Dylan Gilmer, who replaced Lumpkin as sideline reporter.
+Nickelodeon then televised a regular season Christmas Day game in 2022, between the Denver Broncos and the injury-plagued defending Super Bowl champion Los Angeles Rams.

+For the 2023 season, Nickelodeon aired another Christmas Day game, the Las Vegas Raiders and the Kansas City Chiefs.
+In addition, Nickelodeon aired Super Bowl LVIII, marking the first time that the Super Bowl had an alternate telecast on another network.